Antonio Staglianò: Biography

-Antionio Staglianò was born in Isola Capo Rizzuto in the Archdiocese of Crotone-Santa Severina on 14 June 1959.
+Antonio Staglianò was born in Isola Capo Rizzuto in the Archdiocese of Crotone-Santa Severina on 14 June 1959.
 He attended courses in the minor seminary of Crotone and the high school of Reggio Calabria.
 He studied philosophy and theology in the seminaries of Saronno (1977–1979) and of Venegono (1979–1982), and then at the Pontifical Lombard Seminary (1982–1986).
 He completed a degree in fundamental theology at the Pontifical Gregorian University in 1986.
 He studied theology in Germany and received a degree in philosophy from the University of Cosenza in 1995.

 He was ordained priest of the Archdiocese of Crotone-Santa Severina on 20 October 1984.
 He served as parochial vicar at San Dionigi (1986–1990) and Santa Rita (1990–1992), and in 1994 he became a member of the presbyteral council, canon of the cathedral, episcopal vicar, and director of culture for the Archdiocese.
 In 1999 he became parish priest at Le Castella.